-There is a need for a new fast and economical hydrocarbon in water measurement technique that directly measures the oil 40 content of water and does not require the use of any solvents.
-Infrared absorption measurements have been the preferred basis of measurement for over twenty years.
+There is a need for a new fast and economical hydrocarbon in water measurement technique that directly measures the oil content of water and does not require the use of any solvents.
+Infrared absorption measurements have been the preferred 40 basis of measurement for over twenty years.
 However, these measurements require first performing a liquid-liquid extraction to remove the hydrocarbon from the water.
-The preferred solvents for performing the extraction, such as Freon, S-316, and perchloroethylene have been banned or are being phased out due to environmental, health, and safety concerns.
-The sensing and detection industry response to this challenge has been to introduce new methods and instruments not based on 50 IR absorption.
+The preferred solvents for performing the extraction, such as Freon, S-316, and perchloroethylene have been banned or are being phased 45 out due to environmental, health, and safety concerns.
+The sensing and detection industry response to this challenge has been to introduce new methods and instruments not based on IR absorption.

 As used herein, "hydrocarbon" means all molecules containing hydrogen and carbon; examples include aliphatic and aromatic molecules as well as carboxyl groups in carboxylic acids or ester groups.
-As used herein, "oil" means a mixture of 55 aliphatic hydrocarbons with generally between seven and 40 carbons in the chain, aromatic species, and other hydrocarbons.
+As used herein, "oil" means a mixture of aliphatic hydrocarbons with generally between seven and 40 carbons in the chain, aromatic species, and other hydrocarbons.
 It includes crude oil, refined oil, heating oil, and any other form of carbon-based oil.

-The current method approved by the Oslo-Paris Convention (OSPAR) for use in Europe and Scandinavia is Gas Chromatography-Flame Ionization Detection (GC-FID) (OSPAR Commission Reference Number 2005-15).
+The current method for measuring hydrocarbons in water approved by the Oslo-Paris Convention (OSPAR) for use in Europe and Scandinavia is Gas Chromatography-Flame Ionization Detection (GC-FID) (OSPAR Commission Reference Number 2005-15).
 The method requires the use of solvent (pentane is recommended) to perform a liquid-liquid extraction for sample preparation.
-65 This method has the advantage of directly measuring the oil content and differentiating TPH from BTEX and Grease.
+This method has the advantage of directly measuring the oil content and differentiating TPH 65 from BTEX and Grease.
 However, GC-FID is extremely time consuming and labor intensive, requiring up to an estimated 6 hrs per measurement and many more for periodic recalibrations.
 Also, the differentiation of TPH from Grease content is not inherent in the measurement technique but instead requires separate sample preparation by an experienced operator.
-By contrast, the present invention does not require the use of solvents, requires as little as a few minutes per measurement with no sample preparation with little or no recalibration, and does not require separate sample preparation to determine TPH and Grease content in certain embodiments.